Egressibility: a paradigm shift in evacuation research

 This project is a timely initiative, aiming at shifting the field of evacuation to Egressibility by establishing a scientific discipline dedicated to the safety and security of every person during emergency evacuation.
 It aligns with the broader goals of creating a resilient and inclusive built environment in Europe and beyond.

-Current Limitations
+Current Challenges

+With natural hazards becoming more frequent and severe due to climate change, ageing populations, and geopolitical uncertainties threatening European security, the demand for efficient and inclusive emergency evacuations has never been more pressing.
 To date, egress provisions and building design tools are still considering adult healthy populations as the starting point.

-By using qualitative and quantitative methods including virtual reality and inclusive machine learning (following the principles of ethical artificial intelligence), the project addresses equal access to safety for all individuals, irrespective of their functional abilities.
+By using qualitative and quantitative methods, including virtual reality and inclusive machine learning (following the principles of ethical artificial intelligence), the project addresses equal access to safety for all individuals, irrespective of their functional abilities.

 Intersection of Technology and Diversity

+Egressibility stands at the intersection of technology and a growing awareness of diversity.
 The Egressibility project will provide a scientifically rigorous approach allowing a paradigm shift in evacuation research and inform policy making and design.

 This will enable a future in which technology can be used to ensure an inclusive and safe use of the built environment.
 Egressibility is not merely an academic pursuit; it is a commitment to a fair and equal society.

 Financiële details & Tijdlijn